image-js/image-js-docs/docs/Tutorials/Finding ROI average in Stack.md

 ## Decode the Stack

 ImageJS has the ability to decode a TIFF stack of images.
-Images in stack can represent frame-by-frame successive changes.
+A TIFF stack is a TIFF file that contains multiple images.
+In our specific case here, we have a stack of pulsar kind of images.
+They represent frame-by-frame successive changes.
 This way we can take a look at dynamic changes that happen to regions of interest.
-In our specific case here, we have a stack of pulsar kind of images.
-We can use ImageJS to figure out when the region is shown in the image and when it isn't by looking at the average value of said region.
+We can use ImageJS to figure out when the region is visible and when it isn't by looking at the average value of said region.

 Just like any image, after getting our stack needs to be parsed fo us to work with data.